This vegan black beans recipe uses dry beans and is easily made on the stove, in the instant pot or in a crock pot. The flavor is unreal!

 You can then continue with the recipe you are using.

 If you really want to know how to make black beans fast, learn to use a pressure cooker.
 It cuts down the cooking time by about half!

 The great thing about dried beans is if you put them into an airtight container in your pantry, they will last up to a year!

-Once cooked you should store them in an air tight container in the refrigerator, they will last about 3-4 days.
+Cooked black beans last in the fridge for up to 3-5 days.
+Place them in an airtight container and keep them in the refrigerator.
 After that the start to break down and you lose flavor and texture, plus they start to go bad.
 And no one needs to eat bad food!

 I love batch cooking dried black beans and freezing them for future meals or to use in recipes.
 Here are my best tips: